-‘Days Of Our Lives’ Weekly Preview Spoilers: Will Wants To Leave Sonny, Eli & Lani Bond
+‘Days Of Our Lives’ Weekly Preview Spoilers: Will Wants To Leave Sonny, Eli And Lani Bond

-Days of our Lives will be getting emotional in the upcoming week.
-The brand new weekly preview for September 3-7, 2018 reveals that Will’s relationships with Sonny and Paul will take center stage.
+Days of Our Lives will be getting emotional in the upcoming week.
+The brand new weekly preview for September 3-7, 2018, reveals that Will’s relationships with Sonny and Paul will take center stage.

-According to a recent report by Soap Hub, Days of our Lives fans can expect to see Will Horton (Chandler Massey) officially make the decision to leave his boyfriend, Paul Narita (Christopher Sean) and rekindle his romance with his former husband, Sonny Kiriakis (Freddie Smith).
+According to a recent report by Soap Hub, Days of Our Lives fans can expect to see Will Horton (Chandler Massey) officially make the decision to leave his boyfriend, Paul Narita (Christopher Sean), and rekindle his romance with his former husband, Sonny Kiriakis (Freddie Smith).
 However, this won’t be easy for anyone involved.

-As Days of our Lives viewers know, Will recently got his memory back after living without it for years.
+As Days of Our Lives viewers know, Will recently got his memory back after living without it for years.
 The fan favorite character suddenly remembered his love for Sonny, and although he has strong feelings for Paul, it is Sonny whom he considers his husband, and the love of his life.

 To make matters worse, Will now has to end his relationship with Paul.
 However, things are even more complicated now, because Paul will be fighting injuries.
 On Friday’s episode, fans watched as Paul and Kristen struggled over a gun at the Salem Inn, and they both ended up falling out of a window.

 In the new weekly preview, Paul is alive, but he is seemingly badly injured and in the hospital.

 “How do I say, ‘I’m leaving you’?”
 Will is heard saying in the promo.
-In addition, Paul’s brother, Brady Black (Eric Martsolf) seems to get wind of Will’s decision to reunite with Sonny as yells at his step-nephew not to treat Paul in such a way.
+In addition, Paul’s brother, Brady Black (Eric Martsolf), seems to get wind of Will’s decision to reunite with Sonny and he yells at his step-nephew not to treat Paul in such a way.

 “You love Sonny now, don’t you?”
 Paul sadly asks Will in another clip.

 Can they get back to where they once were? #DAYS pic.twitter.com/RPjvKRqoSI